Mathsqrt2/AI_Talks/README.md

 > **⚠ Disclaimer**
 > This application includes a container running a reverse proxy, which requires **ports 80 and 443** to be available.
-> If you already have another service running on these ports, you can still access the containers directly:
+> If you already have another service running on these ports, you can still access the containers directly in **prod-native** profile:
 > - **API** → port `13000`
 > - **Adminer** → port `18080`